Topography optimization for enhancing microalgal growth in raceway ponds: Hydrodynamic and biological models

-We consider the Han model~\cite{Han2001} which describes the dynamics of the reaction centers.
-These subunits of the photosynthetic process harvest photons and transfer their energy to the cell to fix CO$_2$.
-In this compartmental model, the photosystems can be described by three different states: open and ready to harvest a photon ($A$), closed while processing the absorbed photon energy ($B$), or inhibited if several photons have been absorbed simultaneously ($C$).
-The relation of these three states are presented in Fig.~\ref{fig:han}.
+The Han model is a compartmental model in which the photosystems are described by three different states: open and ready to harvest a photon ($A$), closed while processing the absorbed photon energy ($B$), or inhibited if several photons have been absorbed simultaneously ($C$).
+The relation of these three states are schematically presented in Fig.~\ref{fig:han}. \usetikzlibrary{shapes.geometric} \tikzset{block/.style = {draw, rectangle, minimum height = 2.5em, minimum width = 2.5em}}